Let these key stats guide your homebuying journey in 2026

 Savings, if any, vary based on the consumer’s credit profile, interest rate availability, and other factors.
 Contact Guaranteed Rate Affinity for current rates.
 Restrictions apply.

 * Both temporary and permanent RateReduce options are available from participating builders and sellers on select properties.
-The 1.5/.5 temporary buydown option is not available for VA loans.

 ** Sellers may sign a RateReduce Sell Agreement with Guaranteed Rate Affinity to secure a 60-day rate lock on seller's departing residence by paying an upfront fee (higher fee for high balance loans): rate will be locked for 60 days; giving the seller 30 days to secure a buyer and the buyer 30 days to close the loan.
 Seller is required to contribute seller-paid points which must be applied towards a permanent rate buy down only.
 The seller must make a minimum buydown contribution of 2% and could elect up to a 9% buydown contribution subject to applicable state and federal laws, product guidelines, and future product eligibility if changes occur prior to closing.
 Upfront lock fee may be refundable if the buyer's loan closes.
 If the lock expires, is cancelled, or if the borrower withdraws and a new borrower is not found within the lock time parameters, then the upfront fee will not be refunded to the seller.
 Eligible for fixed rate, purchase transactions only.
 Seller must acquire a binding purchase contract for departing residence.
 Minimum FICO score and down payment requirements apply.
 Applicants subject to credit and underwriting approval.
 Buyer's interest rate may be higher depending on their qualifying information.
 Additional restrictions apply.